jbush001/NyuziProcessor/software/librender/README.md

   optionally call into the texture sampler.
 - Blend/writeback: If alpha is enabled, blend here (reject pixels where the alpha is zero).
 Write color values into framebuffer.

+# Limits

+There are hardcoded limits in a number of places in the pipeline that may trip asserts with more complex scenes.

+### Draw Queue/Tile Queue

+    ASSERT FAILED: ./SliceArray.h:78: index < MAX_BUCKETS * BUCKET_SIZE

+If there is an issue with the tile queue, this may occur on several threads simultaneously and look like this:

+    AASSSSEERRTT  FFAAIAILSLEASEDSED:SR: ET R TF AFIALIE./L.DS/lES:ilciDe cAe:rArra rya.yh.h::./Sli.c/eSAlrircaeyA.rhray.:h:7878::  i7n8idned:x7e 8x<   <:M AMX A_XB_UBCUKCEKTEST S*  i*Bn UdBCeUKxCiE KnT<Ed_ TeSM_xIAS ZXI<E_Z BEMUA

+If this is a problem with the command queue (which limits the number of calls to submitDrawCall() in a frame), it can be adjusted in RenderContext.h

+	SliceArray<DrawState, 32, 16> fDrawQueue;

+The total allowed draw commands is 32 * 16 in this example.
+Increasing either of the numbers in the template will increase the total limit.

+If the limit is the individual tile queues, they can also be adjusted in RenderContext.h:

+	typedef SliceArray<Triangle, 8, 32> TriangleArray;

+### Slice Allocator Limit

+    ASSERT FAILED: ./SliceAllocator.h:60: alignedAlloc + size < fArenaBase + fTotalSize

+The slice allocator allocates temporary, short-lived structures during rendering.
+It can be increased in SliceAllocator.h:

+	SliceAllocator(int arenaSize = 0x800000)